JMendes1995/SysAdmCephCluster/README.md

 │   ├── cephManager.yaml
 │   ├── cephMonitor.yaml
 │   ├── cephOSD.yaml
+│   ├── cephRBD.yaml
-│   └── cephRBD.yaml
+│   └── cephRestoreMonitor.yaml
 ├── common
-│   └── init.yaml
+│   └── init_task.yaml
 └── inventory
     └── inventory.gcp.yml

-6 directories, 10 files
+6 directories, 11 files
   ```
 </details>

 ### Configurations <a name="configs"></a>
-To Configure a Ceph cluster are available multiple ways possible.
-In this project, we have chosen a manual installation which challenges us to enhance our understanding of the technology and learn how the tool works behind the scenes.
+To Configure a Ceph cluster are available multiple possible ways.
+However, In this project, we have chosen a manual installation which challenges us to enhance our understanding of the technology and learn how the tool works behind the scenes.

 The first component that we configured is the "monitor" node.
 Initially, “cephMonitor.yaml” ansible-playbook executes the command `uuidgen` to generate the ID of the Ceph cluster.
 This id is inserted into the the “ceph.conf” like other parameters used for cluster configuration: `cluster network`, `monitor host` and `mon initial members`.
 Furthermore, to authenticate the remaining Ceph resources we generated keyring resources that are used throughout the cluster like the `ceph monitor`, `client admin` and `osd bootstrap`.
 Concluded the generation of keys will be created the monitor map that has the state of the entire cluster with the command `monmaptool --create --add {{ item.instance_name }} {{item.private_ip}} --fsid {{ item.uuid }} /etc/ceph/monmap`.
 Finally, after creating the previous resources will be created the cluster per se using the command `monmaptool --create --add {{ item.instance_name }} {{item.private_ip}} --fsid {{ item.uuid }} /etc/ceph/monmap` and start the daemon.

-Similarly, the “cephManager.yaml”, “cephOSD.yaml”  and the “cephRBD” relocate the configuration files provided by the “cephMonitor.yaml” playbook.
+Similarly, the `cephManager.yaml`, `cephOSD.yaml` and the `cephRBD.yaml` relocate the configuration files provided by the “cephMonitor.yaml” playbook.
 Whereas, the cephManager only starts the manager daemon.
-The cephOSD,yaml partitioned the disk at 100% of its capacity and created a volume with the logical volume manager.
-For example, in this project, the HDDs are mounted in `/dev/sda`, `/dev/sdb` and `/dev/sdc.
+The cephOSD,yaml partitioned the disk at 100% of its capacity and created a volume with the lvm tool.
+For example, in this project, the HDDs are mounted in `/dev/sda`, `/dev/sdb` and `/dev/sdc`.
 However, upon instance creation, there is already a volume mounted at “/dev/sda1.
-Which is not included in the Ceph storage system.
+Which we descarded for the Ceph storage system.

-Conversely, the “cephRBD”, configures the client that will create and initialize the OSD node pool and create an XFS filesystem `/dev/rbd0` in the `/mnt` directory.
-Considering that the volumes created do not have the full capacity available and in the worst-case scenario of losing 1 OSD node, to prevent data corruption within the pool is created the file system without the capacity comparable to one node resulting in nodes as the failover backup.
+Conversely, the `cephRBD.yaml`, configures the client that will create and initialize the object storage pool and create an XFS filesystem `/dev/rbd0` in the `/mnt` directory.
+Natively, the crated volumes don't have the full capacity available and in the worst-case scenario losing 1 OSD node could result in corruption data within the pool.
+Therefore, the file system was created with proximatly less 33% of his full capacityity for failover purposes.
 Moreover, the “cephRDB” playbook installs and configures a Postgres database which has a random database with 200 rows of random data to simulate the storage consumption from the Ceph cluster.

 ### Backup strategies <a name="bk"></a>
-Defining backups and restore procedures grants data protection and in downtime scenarios a lower MTTR (Mean time to recover).
-For the project was designing backup strategies for the monitor node and the Postgres database located in the RBD node.
-For the monitor node after the installation, the backup procedure which consists of a crontab job that is triggered by the system every minute thereby executing a script that synchronizes with the manager node the files in the `/etc/ceph` and `/var/lib/ceph` folders.
-Moreover after each execution the output is stored in a log file located in `/home/bastion/crontab.log` to augment the visability towards the backup procedure.
-To ensure that the data is not corrupted, before generation the backup is verified if the monitor daemon is active otherwise the process will be skipped.
+Defining backups and restore procedures grants data protection and lower the MTTR (Mean time to recover).
+For scope of the project was designing backup strategies for the monitor node and the Postgres database located in the RBD node.
+For the monitor is installed a crontab job that will be triggered by the system every minute thereby executing a script that synchronizes with the manager node the files in the `/etc/ceph` and `/var/lib/ceph` folders.
+Moreover after each execution the output is stored in a log file located in `/home/bastion/crontab.log` to augment the visability towards the backup procedure and to ensure data integrity, before the backup generation the scipt verifies if the monitor daemon is active otherwise the process will be skipped.

 <details >
   <summary>monitor crontab logs</summary>